Band Lighting Gels - Best Filter Colours To Light Your Gig

 Green Lighting Gels

 The least used colour gel in band stage lighting is green.
 It makes the band look ill and make the audience feel pretty sick.
-Most of our lighting designers would not actually choose any green gels, but we have picked a couple of green filter colours anyway:
+Most of our lighting designers would not actually choose any green gels [Update: Unless you are lighting a Death Metal band – as pointed out by Kjitel].
+We have picked a couple of green filter colours anyway:

 - Lee 116 Medium Blue/Green (R095): This sea green/blue was pretty much as green as we could stand.
-Good for metalwork and drumkits.
+Good light shining on metalwork such as drumkits.

 - Lee 124 Dark Green (R??): A space age metallicky green that would be OK on sets or backdrops.